 With respect to the driving forces of the fiscal transmission mechanism, our evidence points towards households' access to credit as the most important determinant of the size of contemporaneous spending multipliers.
-In particular, we find that a one percentage point increase in the ratio of credit provided to households over GDP leads to a decline between 0.04 and 0.06 points in contemporaneous multipliers.
+In particular, we find that an increase in the ratio of credit provided to households over GDP leads to a decline in contemporaneous multipliers.
 This result provides support for recent arguments suggesting that access to credit and non-Ricardian behavior by households matter for the size of fiscal multipliers.
 Regarding the composition of government spending, we find that a smaller share of investment expenditures and a larger wage component have led to declining short-run multipliers.
 Our results therefore support the view that government investment may have an additional positive aggregate supply effect in addition to the aggregate demand effect of government goods purchases.
 The fact that wage payments are associated with lower multipliers provide support for a recent arguments stating that government wage expenditures may have adverse effects in an imperfect labor market through their impact on reservation wages (see Alesina and Ardagna, 2009).
-Finally, we find that the level of government debt is the main determinant of the long-term effects of government spending.
-A one percentage point increase in the ratio of government debt over GDP leads to a decline by about 0.01 points in spending multipliers after five years.
-This result suggests that, given higher initial government financing needs, sustained deficits after a spending shock may lead to rising concerns on the sustainability of public finances and expectations of a larger future consolidation, which depresses private demand.
+Finally, we find that the level of government debt is the main determinant of the long-term effects of government spending, i.e. an increase in the ratio of government debt over GDP leads to a decline in spending multipliers after five years.
+This result suggests that, given higher initial government financing needs, sustained deficits after a spending shock may lead to rising concerns on the sustainability of public finances and expectations on a larger future consolidation, which depresses private demand.

 The remainder of the paper is organized as follows.
 Section 2 reviews the related literature.
-Section 3 describes our econometric model, the estimation method, the data, and the structural identification approach.
+Section 3 describes our econometric model, the estimation method, the data and the structural identification approach.
 Section 4 presents the estimation results.
 It first discusses results from a time invariant VAR and then the evidence from the TVP-VAR.
 Section 5 investigates the driving forces of the fiscal transmission mechanism.
 It first provides an account of existing views on the transmission mechanism and then identifies the determinants underlying the observed time variation in spending multipliers using simple regression analysis.
 Section 6 concludes.